roytang/blog/content/replies/2016/04/d28cdb4/index.md

 - Philippines
 ---

 I feel like there's already an abundance of information on the presidential candidates.
 People just need to decide which flaws they are willing to overlook.
 That being said, I do have a spreadsheet I've been using to help decide, but it is quite specific to my own stand on the issues.
-If you are still undecided you may find it useful: https://docs.google.com/spreadsheets/d/1MTPMAhGCiG_7jWC0vLNnJNQLPXGbBBLlfHri8-RqgaI/edit?usp=sharing\n\nFor VP, I have no inputs as I have already made my choice.
+If you are still undecided you may find it useful: https://docs.google.com/spreadsheets/d/1MTPMAhGCiG_7jWC0vLNnJNQLPXGbBBLlfHri8-RqgaI/edit?usp=sharing

+For VP, I have no inputs as I have already made my choice.